 Samosas are a popular delicacy in the Indian sub-continent.
 They are readily available at most Indian restaurants, and are very popular as a savory snack.
 However, you can take this tasty treat and turn into a sweet favourite for the holidays.
-Here's a recipe that should be a hit with everyone in your home!
+If you can master this recipe for chocolate samosas, you can use any kind of sweet filling to create a tasty treat.
+Here's a recipe for chocolate samosas that should be a hit with everyone in your home!

 Mini Chocolate Samosas